princemehta2001/MyFirstAndroidProject/README.md

 # MyFirstAndroidProject
-It is a my first assignment for android development.
+It is my first assignment for android development.
+The main purpose of this app is to convert km to miles and vice-versa.
+It can handle wrong input format like alphabtes or empty strings.

 For full source code I have uploaded ConvertMilesToKm.zip file.